 I got this wrapping paper at walmart and I’m in LOVE!!
 Since I totally forgot to buy ribbon I actually cut some fabric strips from muslin that I had and tied them around the presents to decorate.
 We also added a pine sprig under the knot to complete it. 😀

 That’s all for our DIY Christmas Tree this year.
 Huge pointers to my hubby for wrapping the gifts so nicely!
 He does better than me 😬!
+I’m super happy with how these DIY wood ornaments turned out.
 I’ll see you all next time.
 Merry Christmas to you and your family!
 Bye.